mcrowson/vpn_on_demand/README.md

 sudo yum install -y docker
 sudo service docker start
-sudo usermod -a -G docker ec2-user exit
+sudo usermod -a -G docker ec2-user
 ```

-At this point you've need to logout and need to log back in to pickup the group permissions.
+At this point you need to logout and log back in to pickup the group permissions.
 Once you're back in the instance.
 The OpenVPN comes from [https://github.com/kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn).
 For our purposes we mostly follow the quickstart steps on the README there and make two changes:
 - Replace VPN.SERVERNAME.COM with your public ip that we've echoed above.
 You will also give this in the `Common Name`